redpesk-core/afb-cmake-modules/docs/dev_guide/configuring-cmake.md

 Choose between:

-- **BINDING**: A shared library loaded by the AGL Application Framework.
+- **BINDING**: A shared library loaded by the Application Framework.
-- **BINDINGV2**: A shared library loaded by the AGL Application Framework.
+- **BINDINGV2**: A shared library loaded by the Application Framework.
   This library must be accompanied by a JSON file named similar to the *${OUTPUT_NAME}-apidef* of the target, which describes the API with OpenAPI syntax (e.g: *mybinding-apidef*).
   Alternatively, you can choose the name without the extension using the **set_openapi_filename** macro.
   If you use C++, you must set **PROJECT_LANGUAGES** through *CXX*.
-- **BINDINGV3**: A shared library loaded by the AGL Application Framework.
+- **BINDINGV3**: A shared library loaded by the Application Framework.
   This library must be accompanied by a JSON file named similar to the *${OUTPUT_NAME}-apidef* of the target, which describes the API with OpenAPI syntax (e.g: *mybinding-apidef*).